MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     - [Salesforce](https://help.salesforce.com/s/articleView?id=sf.collab_files_size_limits.htm&type=5)

 - Inline attachments can't be saved to the CRM.
 Inline attachments are images or files that are displayed in the body of the email.
 For example, email signatures, images, or files that are pasted into the email body.
-- Saving an attachment is only supported for emails and meetings saved from the highlight card.
+- Saving an attachment is only supported for emails and meetings saved from the highlight card and email banner.
 It's not supported for emails and meetings saved from the related record card.
+- In Salesforce, the attachments are saved as [files](https://help.salesforce.com/s/articleView?id=000387434&type=1) in activity records.

 ## Change the connected record